Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the contemporary landscape of the film industry, where digital platforms have revolutionized the way we consume content, the role of movie posters has undergone a profound transformation.
+\IEEEPARstart{I}{n} the contemporary landscape of the film industry, digital platforms have revolutionized how content is consumed, elevating the role of movie posters.
 These visual canvases, once primarily relegated to theater exhibits, newspaper ads, and DVD covers, have emerged as powerful tools for attracting audiences in the era of online streaming \cite{30_9057706}.
 A movie poster is no longer just a piece of promotional artwork; it has become a gateway to a cinematic experience, a glimpse into the world of a film, and a crucial factor in a viewer's decision-making process.
-Beyond their aesthetic appeal, movie posters are rich repositories of information.
-They convey not only the visual aesthetics of a film but also subtle cues about its genre, style, and thematic content.
+Beyond their aesthetic appeal, posters convey subtle cues about the film's genre, style, and thematic content.
 A well-crafted poster can encapsulate the essence of a movie, enticing viewers with tantalizing glimpses of its narrative and emotional landscape.
-As viewers increasingly turn to online platforms to discover and enjoy films, movie posters have assumed a pivotal role in the digital realm, guiding users in their quest for cinematic satisfaction \cite{4_winoto2010role}.
+As viewers increasingly turn to online platforms to discover and enjoy films, movie posters have assumed a pivotal role in the digital realm, guiding users to their desired content \cite{4_winoto2010role}.